 PREVENT reinforced concrete corrosion, OPTIMIZE service life!

-Sacrificial, cathodic (galvanic) protection using galvanic anodes is a proven method to prevent “ring anode” accelerated corrosion at the concrete patch repair area
+Sacrificial, cathodic protection using galvanic zinc anodes is a proven method to prevent “ring anode” accelerated corrosion around the concrete patch repair area

 In the last 40 years, the Middle East has seen an explosion of construction activity in an area where climatic conditions and severe marine environments are commonplace.
 Chloride induced corrosion of steel reinforcement is the most common cause of structural deterioration in the existing building stock.
 It must be remembered chlorides can be carried over large distances which means that this problem is not isolated to beach-front structures.
 Indeed, the Australian Concrete society defines marine environments as any location within 1Km from the coats!

 The most common procedure for repairing deteriorated concrete caused by chloride induced corrosion involves the removal of the damaged material and replacement with new concrete or mortar.
 While this addresses the immediate serviceability requirements, it does not always satisfy long-term durability needs as complete removal of all contaminated concrete is often impracticable.